 Piccola Gelateria (4525 Freret St.)

 This husband-and-wife dessert stop offers crepes, piadina flatbread and coffee, but the menu’s standout (and the restaurant’s focus) is small-batch, handcrafted Italian gelato.
 Made without preservatives or artificial ingredients, the dense, creamy frozen dessert comes in classic and experimental flavors including bananas Foster, caramelized fig and pistachio.

 You’ll know you’ve arrived at this hip music venue when you see the psychedelic, black-and-white mural by Berlin graffiti artist MTO outside.
-Take a quick Instagram photo before heading inside to check out a show.
-Depending on the night, local or touring musical acts, comedy shows, burlesque performances or movie screenings may be on the roster.
-The patio is a comfortable place to relax with a beer, and if a hunger pang strikes, a food truck is never far away.
+Depending on the night, local or touring musical acts, comedy shows, burlesque performances, or movie screenings may be on the roster.
+The patio is a comfortable place to relax with a beer.
+And, if a hunger pang strikes, a food truck is never far away.